-l expect you to spend 8-10/12-15 hrs [4376/5314E] per week, on avg, on this course.
+I expect you to spend 8-10/12-15 hrs [4376/5314] per week, on avg, on this course.

 Teamwork is crucial to insightful data analysis.
-You must work in teams of 3 or 4 (teams may change from one project to another, but you have to stay within your course code); the grade will be given to the whole group (independently of the quantity and quality of the work performed by each person).
+You must work in teams of 3 or 4 (teams may change from one project to another, but you have to stay within your course code and announce your teams publicly on Slack prior to the start of each project - students who have not formed teams before the deadline will be grouped randomly); the grade is given to the whole group (independently of the quantity/quality of the work performed by each person).

 You may have to use methods or concepts that have not been discussed in the lectures [see Multiple I's].
 First course objective: start building a data project portfolio.